guemax/GameOff2021/README.md

 This is my repository for the game I make for the Game Off 2021.
 It will be using Godot 3.3.4 and Blender 2.93.

 Link to the game jam: https://itch.io/jam/game-off-2021

+During developing, I had the idea of calling my game "Buggy Attack".
+The name might still be modified.

 ## The idea